 Prerequisite(s): None.
 (3-0 or 3-0) EDUC 302, 303 Initial Classroom Experience (1, 1 sem. hr.)
 These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 They become more confident in being in the classroom and interacting with students and teachers, and carry out activities that prepare them for more advanced practica.
-Pre-service teachers are involved in 25 hours of classroom experience, normally 2.5 hours a week for 10 weeks.
+Pre-service teachers are involved in 25 hours of classroom experience, normally 2.5 hours a week for 10 weeks(or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
+Requests for May practica are processed through the Dean's office.).
 NB: Pass/Fail courses.